 Somehow, I didn’t discover eggplant until about high school.
-Ever since then, I have tried eggplant in just about way imaginable.
-This recipe is part of my efforts to explore more Asian food, and it features the uniquely striking flavors of Thai basil.
+Ever since then, I have tried eggplant in just about every way imaginable.
+This recipe for Thai basil eggplant is part of my efforts to explore more Asian food, and it features the uniquely striking flavors of Thai basil.

 There are tons of variations possible with this, and I have some listed at the bottom.
 There’s even a low fat version (which has a slightly different, lighter and more mellow flavor.)

-You can use regular eggplant, but to get the full effect, look for the long and skinny eggplants sold in the Asian market.
+You can use regular eggplant, but to get the full effect for this Thai basil eggplant, look for the long and skinny eggplants sold in the Asian market.
 They have a subtlely different flavor which I’m sure you’ll love!

 While you’re at the Asian market, be sure to pick up some chili bean paste (also called hot bean sauce) and avocado oil.
 If you’re going to cook with oil, avocado oil is one of the healthier choices, boasting of an incredibly high smoke point as well as being high in oleic acid (omega-9 fats, instead of omega-6 fats).

 Note: If you’re unsure where to buy some of these things, check out our post on where to buy Asian ingredients

 - 3-4 TBS avocado oil (You could also use another neutral cooking oil if you don’t have this)